derpayatz/jl-feinstein/_posts/2019-04-28-cw-holocaust-poem.md

-Or when we stole candy from the corner store— that red-faced bourgeois caught us, but we were too fast.
+Or when we stole candy from the corner store— that red-faced bourgeois almost caught us, but we were too fast.

 Remember how one week my grandpa came, thick and heavy like his glasses, he smelled